<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 Nigel Merchant is a Technical Manager at Kings Court Trust, where he has worked for over 17 years.
 Nigel has conducted over 2,000 family meetings and built up a huge amount of technical knowledge to share with partners and clients.
 Nigel has a calm and empathetic delivery which helps to achieve the business’ purpose of helping families to move on.
 Previously, Nigel worked at HSBC bank for over 25 years in the branch network, lastly as a Branch Manager and Personal Banking Manager, highlighting that customer service is a key driver for Nigel.

-Topics: Estate Administration, Probate
+Topics: Estate Administration, Executors, Probate